armutcom/iyzipay-dotnet-client/README.md

 - Async support provided.
 - Instead of creating a new 'HttpClient' in each request, the shared 'HttpClient' has been used.
 - Refactoring done according to C# coding standards.

+Because of armut.com is already using iyico, armut.com will keep the Armut.Iyzipay project up to date and maintain it.

 # Usage